Prokofiev / Beethoven

 III.
 Allegro assai vivace ma serioso – Più allegro

 A movement outbursts full of punctuated rhythm—right at the start, later recurring.
-These wild segments alternate with gentle, very melodic sections with wonderful cantilenas, accompanied by serene, relayed-playful repeated motifs in the first violin: very nice music!
+These wild segments alternate with gentle, very melodic sections with wonderful cantilenas.
+These are accompanied by serene, relayed-playful repeated motifs in the first violin: very nice music!
 In the “outburst segments”, I found the punctuated rhythms occasionally to be a tad broad (tending towards triplets).

 IV.
 Larghetto espressivo – Allegretto agitato – Allegro

-After the introductory Larghetto espressivo (really “serioso“!), the rhythmically intricate Allegretto agitato showed ensemble playing and coordination in perfection, as if played with the very same heartbeat.
+After the introductory Larghetto espressivo (really “serioso“!), the rhythmically intricate Allegretto agitato showed ensemble playing and coordination in perfection.
+As if it was played with the very same heartbeat.
 The concluding Allegro was very virtuosic.
 Initially, I felt it to be a tad on the smooth side.

 Prokofiev: String Quartet No.1 in B minor, op.50